 Watch the videos from the salon and explore some of these questions: How can we render a physical object fully—or even beyond its naked-eye and bare-hand limits—taking advantage of the degrees of freedom provided by the digital space?
 Is such an object dematerialized or, rather, “energized?”
 What kinds of consequences does this voyage bring to our traditional understanding, use, collection, display, and perception of the object?
 What kind of digital space can best accommodate the “adopted” objects?

-Artist, founding member of the queer feminist journal and artist collective LTTR, creator of the cult zine FashionFashion, which parodies fashion magazines and photography, targeting their portrayal of women and the female body as a site for capitalist consumption.
-K8 also directed music videos for groups including Le Tigre, Lesbians on Ecstasy, and Men.
+K8 Hardy is an artist, founding member of the queer feminist journal and artist collective LTTR, and creator of the cult zine FashionFashion, which parodies fashion magazines and photography, targeting their portrayal of women and the female body as a site for capitalist consumption.
+K8 Hardy also directed music videos for groups including Le Tigre, Lesbians on Ecstasy, and Men.

-Curator in the Department of Painting and Sculpture at The Museum of Modern Art.
-Previously, Laura was the curator and head of the Department of Contemporary Art at Pittsburgh’s Carnegie Museum of Art, and senior curator at the New Museum of Contemporary Art in New York.
+Laura Hoptman is Curator in the Department of Painting and Sculpture at The Museum of Modern Art.
+Previously, Laura was the Curator and head of the Department of Contemporary Art at Pittsburgh’s Carnegie Museum of Art, and Senior Curator at the New Museum of Contemporary Art in New York.

-Creative director of Etsy, where he leads the team of designers building Web products and creating off-line experiences.
+Randy Hunt is Creative Director of Etsy, where he leads the team of designers building Web products and creating off-line experiences.
 Prior to joining Etsy, Randy cofounded Supermarket, a curated design marketplace; founded Citizen Scholar Inc.; and worked at both Milton Glaser, Inc., and Number 17.
 More recently, he authored the book Product Design for the Web: Principles of Designing and Releasing Web Products.